Sustainable living

 Aluminium foil, trays and beverage cans

 Aluminium is crushed, baled and sent to an aluminium smelter overseas.
-There it’s shredded, melted and turned into aluminium coils.
-These are imported back into Australia, where they’re remanufactured into aluminium beverage cans.
+There, it’s shredded, melted and turned into new products.

 Steel food cans

-Steel is crushed, baled and sent to a local processor, where it is shredded, melted and turned into steel rolls.
-These rolls are welded, formed into cylinders and lids are attached.
-The new can is sold to food companies.
+Steel is crushed, baled and sent to a local processor, where it's shredded, melted and turned into other products.

-Pro recycling tip: remove all food and liquid from cans before recycling, otherwise they’ll end up in landfill.
+Pro recycling tip: Remove all food and liquid from cans before recycling, otherwise they could end up in landfill.

 Check before you buy